 Communication is a basic human need.
-Human race lives in communities, and there are pretty rational reasons behind it – together we are stronger.
-Schools and educators often consider the social media platforms to be a pure time killer.
+The human race lives in communities, and there are pretty rational reasons behind it together we are stronger.
+Schools and educators often consider social media platforms to be a pure time killer.

 Well, apparently, the impact is closely tied to the intention of the use.
 If one wishes to use the technology for the good, they can go beyond the limits.
 For example, consider Nas Daily.
 He is a Harvard graduate who instead of following the common path wanted to bring positive changes in his lives and all lives in this world.